Tornadoes of 2019: June

-There were 206 tornadoes reported in the United States in June, of which 179 were confirmed.

 June 3–5 (Europe)

 In early June, a three-day tornado outbreak affected several countries in Europe.
-The first tornado touched down in Germany on June 3 and caused F0 damage to tree limbs near near the small village of Meuchefitz.
+The first tornado touched down in Germany on June 3 and caused F0 damage to tree limbs near the small village of Meuchefitz.
 In France, another F0 tornado caused minor tree and power line damage near Courpalay.
 On the evening of June 4, the town of Rheden, Netherlands and several other small villages located nearby were hit by an F2 tornado.
 Homes and buildings had roofing torn off, greenhouses were damaged, and numerous large trees were snapped or uprooted, some of which landed on structures and cars.
 In Germany, another F2 tornado touched down in Bocholt, where homes and businesses had large portions of their roofs ripped off, and many trees were snapped.
 A caravan was thrown across a road and destroyed, a car was flipped in town, and brick garden walls were toppled over.
 Additional tornadoes touched down in the Netherlands later that night, including an F1 tornado that impacted Emmeloord, where 30 homes had broken windows and roof tiles stripped off.
 Cars in town were damaged by flying debris and falling trees, and a caravan was tossed into a garden.
 Another F1 tornado caused roof, tree, and vehicle damage in Ommen, while an unrated tornado also caused tree and roof damage in the Haaksbergen area.
 Five tornadoes touched down in remote northwestern Russia on June 5.
 Each of the tornadoes occurred in very sparsely populated areas of dense forest, and produced paths of significant tree damage.
 One F2 tornado was on the ground for 19.7 km and reached a peak wide of 550m as it passed near Ust'-Ocheya, while another F2 tornado grew to 600m wide along a 18.5 km track near Slobodskoy.
 A third F2 tornado briefly touched down in a forest near Chitayevo, snapping or uprooting many trees along a 2.3 km long and 200m wide path.
 Two F1 tornadoes were also confirmed in other rural areas.
 Farther west in France, an F0 tornado caused minor tree, fence, and roof damage in Migré.
 A total of 13 tornadoes were confirmed, none of which resulted in any serious injuries or fatalities.

-June 6
+June 6 (United States)

 A small outbreak of mostly weak tornadoes impacted Louisiana on June 6, causing minor to moderate damage.
 The most significant tornado was an EF2 tornado that threw a tied-down office trailer near Sorrento, injuring five people.
 An EF1 tornado also hit Baton Rouge, damaging a hospital, a warehouse, multiple vehicles, and many trees.
 A total of 18 tornadoes were confirmed.